Lauriat/funct/README.md

 ```
 Note that when indexing 'ragged' nested Arrays, multidimensional indexing may
 raise an `IndexError`, since Array does not care whether all the nested Arrays are
-the same size, as opposed to a numpy ndarray.
+the same size, as opposed to numpy ndarrays.

 #### Full documentation available [here](https://Lauriat.github.io/funct/Array.html).